-This new award aims to support all practitioners – managers, teachers, and educational developers – working in college higher education, including further education colleges, university partnerships and private providers.
+This award aims to support all practitioners – managers, teachers, and educational developers – working in college higher education, including further education colleges, university partnerships and private providers.

-The course is informed by current developments in the sector, and lead by Eve Rapley with support from Jonathan Simmons, both of whom have made a significant contribution to the field.
+The course is informed by current developments in the sector, and led by Eve Rapley with support from Jonathan Simmons, both of whom have made a significant contribution to the field.
 It aims to bring practitioners together from across the country, working in a range of roles, and to provide the space to reflect on the reality of working in this diverse and dynamic sector.

 The course will provide participants with a chance to explore: